Montpellier guide France

 Aqueduc Saint-Clément

 Musée Fabre - One of the most important museums in France.
-Here you can view extensive collections of European art from the Middle Ages to the present day.
-It was founded by the painter François-Xavier Fabre at the beginning of the 19th century.
+Here you can see extensive collections of European art from the Middle Ages to the present day.
+It was founded by the painter François-Xavier Fabre - in 1825 he donated his art collection to the city - and thus started a chain reaction of other donations from collectors and artists.
+Today you can find over 900 paintings, 900 engravings and 3,500 drawings, by masters such as Rubens, Delacroix, Courbet and even the “black master” Pierre Soulage, whose monumental Outrenoirs have their own luminous “sanctuary” in the museum.

 Accommodations